Methods of Disposal

 RJS Waste can provide either regular scheduled collections or one off/temporary collections, for example, office clearances.

-Our collections will comply with all the relevant regulations noted above and your confidential waste will be delivered to a leading site for incineration.
+Our collections comply with all the relevant regulations noted above and your confidential waste will be delivered to a leading site for incineration.

 On completion you will be given a Data Destruction Certificate.